cloudflare/roughtime/README.md

 ## Note on status

-This repository currently supports draft-ietf-ntp-roughtime-08.
+This repository currently supports draft-ietf-ntp-roughtime-11 and draft-ietf-ntp-roughtime-08.
 Backwards compatibility with this version is not guaranteed; users should expect breaking changes as the IETF process continues.
 Likewise, the API should be regarded as unstable.

 If you want to use this code and the protocol please join the NTP WG [mailing list](https://www.ietf.org/mailman/listinfo/ntp) so that you are